Sunday, April 27

 Pocomoke River Canoe Company, located at 2 River St, Snow Hill, MD 21863

 Warblermania! will help you add neotropical migrants to your weekend tally.
-This property is managed by The Nature Conservancy, and features protected upland forest and bald cypress swamps of Nassawango Creek.
+The property along Mt.
+Olive Church Road is managed by The Nature Conservancy, and features protected upland forest and bald cypress swamps of Nassawango Creek.
 We typically find more than 10 warbler species here, including Prothonotary, Worm-eating, and Prairie Warblers, American Redstarts, Northern Parulas, and other birds of the Pocomoke River watershed.
 You will meet your guides at the Pocomoke River Canoe Company and caravan from there.

 Warblermania! at Mt.
 Olive Church Road.